marcotoronto/rdm-test/content/acknowledgements.md

 title: Acknowledgements
 nav_order: 2
 ---
-The workshop content is authored by Billie Hu (Graduate Academic Assistant, RDM and Author) and Eugene Barsky (Lead Author).
+The workshop content is authored by Billie Hu (Graduate Academic Assistant, RDM and Author), Paul Lesack (Data/GIS Analyst) and Eugene Barsky (Lead Author).

 The workshop content is available by UBC Library Research Commons under a [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0) license.